Willamin/U/README.md

 ### Features

-* If a script completes when the iTerm2 doesn't have focus it will send you a notification.
+* If a script completes when iTerm2 doesn't have focus it will send you a notification.
 * Builtin text extraction for web pages
 * Notify yourself of finished jobs with Pushover